 Vista Model NTR-6G Globe Transistor Radio (1960s)

 How many radios have you seen in the shape of a globe?
-I own a couple of them, this model from the 1960s and the famous (and much more valuable) Colonial Globe from 1933.
+I own three of them: this Vista (aka Fleetwood) model from the 1960s, the famous (and much more valuable) Colonial Globe from 1933, and the rarely-seen Sonora Globe Navigator from 1940.

-If you look in the transistor collector guides, you'll find a transistor globe radio listed under the Fleetwood brand name.
-This one has the name Vista molded into its equatorial ring, and its owner's pamphlet identifies it only as the Globe Executive Six Transistor Radio, so I'm calling it a Vista for the time being.
-Perhaps, like many Japanese imports during the 1960s, the same radio was sold under several different names.
+If you look in transistor collector guides, you'll find a nearly identical radio listed under the Fleetwood brand with the same model number (NTR-6G).
+This set has the name Vista molded into its equatorial ring, and its owner's pamphlet calls it a Globe Executive Six Transistor Radio, so I'm calling it a Vista for now.
+Perhaps, as with many 1960s Japanese imports, the same radio was sold by different importers under various names.

 Inside the globe is a conventional six-transistor receiver powered by six AA batteries.
 This radio has a comparatively large 3-inch speaker.
 The speaker faces downward, toward the "South Pole."
 You can see the vents for the white plastic speaker grille in the first photo.